danieldriver/lente.net/README.md

 Friends with web development skills, I'd welcome your help.
 Take a look at `demo.html`, in the root directory.
-It's a pre-compiled mockup of an article, and it calls on `screen.css` and other assets in the `-` folder.
+It's a pre-compiled mockup of an article, and it calls on `screen.css` and other files in the `assets` folder.

 ### How best to position footnotes as margin notes?